This easy to prepare Fresh Tomato Salsa is a staple in my home. It is a simple salsa which is made in 15 minutes or less.

 Step by step instructions:

-To begin, I cut the tomatoes in halves or quarters if you prefer and add to a medium size bowl.
+To begin, I cut the tomatoes in quarters and add to a medium size bowl.

 Then, I peel and finely chop the red onion and add it to the tomato.